StrangeGirlMurph/Facial-Landmark-Detection/README.md

 # Working-Area
 ## Questions
-+ Do we really have to name the files according to the names mentioned in the slides?
 + Problem: The model works quite well on the dataset but not on webcam input.
   + The dataset really isn't the best...
      + 68% of the data is missing some key points